KamblePranay/Sales-Performance-Analysis/README.md

+# Sales Trend Aanlysis
-# SQL Queries for Sales Trend Analysis
+SQL Queries for Sales Trend Analysis

 This repository includes SQL queries designed to extract valuable insights from your sales data.
 By leveraging these queries, you can gain a deeper understanding of: